-The first step is to gather the necessary set of supplies to perform the shock.
-This collection of items could include the cal hypo, 5-gallon bucket, safety goggles, closed-toed shoes, pants, long-sleeve shirts, chemical-resistant gloves, and a wooden stir stick.
-Make sure that you have put on all the necessary safety gear or have it accessible or close by.
+The first step is gathering the necessary supplies to perform the shock.
+This collection of items could include the cal hypo, a 5-gallon bucket, safety goggles, closed-toed shoes, pants, long-sleeve shirts, chemical-resistant gloves, and a wooden stir stick.
+Make sure you put on all the necessary safety gear or have it accessible or close by.

-After you have measured out the ideal amount of solution, you can then fill up your bucket to 75% capacity with warmer water.
-Make sure to add the cal hypo to the water one pound at a time, and then stir at each round of dumping.
+After you have measured the ideal amount of solution, you can fill up your bucket to 75% capacity with warmer water.
+Make sure to add the cal hypo to the water one pound at a time and then stir at each round of dumping.
 Continue to stir this consistently until the sanitizer is fully dissolved in the bucket.

 It is now time to walk around the pool and pour the mixture into the surrounding edges.
 It would help if you dispersed it evenly and slowly.
-If you have any leftover residue in the bucket, you can dunk it into the water, mix it around gently, and then continue to walk and pour.
+If you have any leftover residue in the bucket, you can dunk it into the water, mix it gently, and then continue walking and pouring.

-I would advise you to remain outside of the pool for at least eight hours.
-If you go in too early, you can put yourself at risk for itchy skin, eyes, or damage to your swimsuit.
+I advise you to stay outside the pool for at least eight hours.
+If you go in too early, you can put yourself at risk for itchy skin and eyes or damage to your swimsuit.
 If you decide to shock the pool at dusk, this should not be too hard to abide by.
 But to avoid any confusion for your family or neighbors, you can sign out to let people know.

 Calcium Hypochlorite vs. Sodium Hypochlorite

 Make sure you know the difference between calcium hypochlorite and sodium hypochlorite (liquid bleach).
 While both alternatives are proven disinfectants, there are a couple of differences.
 Calcium hypochlorite contains calcium, and sodium hypochlorite does not have it.
-Areas that contain higher levels of calcium hardness might not react as well to calcium hypochlorite.
+Areas with higher calcium hardness levels might not react as well to calcium hypochlorite.

-Not only is sodium hypochlorite calcium-free, but it also does have as much available chlorine.
+Not only is sodium hypochlorite calcium-free, but it also has as much available chlorine.
 Overall, it is a much cheaper product than calcium hypochlorite.
 If you live in areas with higher calcium hardness levels, this might be a better option for you in the long run.

 Health and Safety Considerations for Calcium Hypochlorite

-Regardless of maintaining a private or public swimming pool, it is essential to keep the safety precautions in mind.
-You want to keep your pool safe and healthy, but you always need to protect yourself first.
+Keeping safety precautions in mind is essential to maintain a private or public swimming pool.
+You want to keep your pool safe and healthy, but you must always protect yourself first.

-If your clothes have been contaminated with calcium hypochlorite, you should change into some clean clothes.
-It would help if you also took the contaminated clothes straight to the laundry room and not mix with other articles of clothing.
-It would also be best if you had an eyewash station or something similar close by if it gets in your eye when shocking the pool.
+If your clothes have been contaminated with calcium hypochlorite, you should change into clean clothes.
+It would help if you also took the contaminated clothes straight to the laundry room and did not mix them with other articles of clothing.
+It would also be best to have an eyewash station or something similar close by if it gets in your eye when shocking the pool.

-After you are done using the cal hypo for shocking the pool, you should immediately use a wet method of vacuum to clean up the areas around the pool.
+After you are done using the cal hypo to shock the pool, you should immediately use a wet vacuum method to clean up the areas around the pool.
 There is always a small chance that small traces of cal hypo will be left on the ground.
 Try avoiding dry sweeping as much as possible, as the dust and debris could fall back into the water.